Bozeat: History

+World War II

+German intelligence officer Hans Reysen had parachuted in early October 1940, into Easton Maudit.
+He stayed in buildings on Grendon Road at Yardley Hastings, but was caught on October 4 1940, and taken to Percy Keggin, and briskly walked with the head of the Easton Maudit Home Guard, 41-year-old Walter Reginald Penn, to the police officer in Bozeat, John William Forth around 7.30pm.
+Reysen's clothes looked unusual for rural Northamptonshire.
+Mr Forth telephoned Wellingborough police, and Inspector Sharman drove to Bozeat at 8pm.
+Reysen was searched, and a gun and intelligence documents were found.
+When questioned in London, he narrowly escaped execution, and for the duration of the war, he lived at Camp 020R.

+Largely all German parachuted agents were caught within days, as many had inaccurate documents, with occasional errors, and local people would soon notice the strange out-of-context clothing that many agents were supplied with.
+And, after 1941, any unusual individual aircraft flying over the English Channel, would be shot down by Mosquito nightfighter aircraft, which at around 400mph typical speed, could soon reach such suspicious aircraft.

+Industry

 Bozeat's shoe trade dates back to the middle of the 17th century but until the middle of the 18th century, it was considered a cottage industry.
 Men made and mended shoes in small buildings near their homes which were called 'shops', but although some remain today, they now serve a different purpose.
 The population grew rapidly when large shoe factories were built, providing much-needed employment for both men and women, and these remained Bozeat's main trade until 1982 when the last shoe factory closed.

 The sports brand Gola was based in the village and was then known as the Bozeat Boot Company.

 Transport

 In January 1989 a by-pass was built west of the village to take the increasing traffic to Milton Keynes.
 In spring 2001, with more traffic passing the village and a number of accidents, a new roundabout was constructed to replace the junction of the A509 Wollaston Road.
 It made access into and out of the village safer.
 The village is connected by the W8 Wellingborough–Bozeat bus route.